Elin310/Mask-LeanCanvas/Lean_Canvas.md

 ### High-level Concept
 > List your X for Y analogy e.g. Youtube = Flickr for videos

+VO2 Master, but developed for students and researchers - portable and affordable for education at KTH.

 ## Solution
 > Outline a possible solution for each problem.